Observation of laser-assisted electron scattering in superfluid helium

-\textbf{3D scattering simulation}\\ For further insight into the electron propagation through the He shell, we perform simple 3D elastic scattering simulations, without considering the light field.
-From these simulations we obtain estimations for the transit time and the number of electron--He scattering events.
-Figures~\ref{fig:simulate_electrons}a and b show the ratios of ejected electrons over time for $E_\textrm{kin}=2$\,eV and $E_\textrm{kin}=10$\,eV, each for different droplet sizes.
-It can be seen that the probability for electron ejection within the time span of the laser pulse (25\,fs) depends strongly on the droplet size, in particular for 2\,eV electrons.
-This droplet size dependency is also reflected by the corresponding probability distributions of scattering events within 25\,fs (insets of Figure~\ref{fig:simulate_electrons}a,b): The lower maximum of the double peak structure represents electrons that are ejected within 25\,fs, while the upper maximum represents electrons that are inside the droplet after this time.
-We note that the actual time span for LAES is shorter than the pulse duration since the ionization is most likely around the pulse maximum, which might add to the uncertainty of the values discussed here, but does not influence the obtained trends.
+For further insight into the electron propagation through the He shell we retrieve characteristic parameters from our LAES simulation.
+In addition, we perform simple 3D elastic scattering simulations without considering the light field for electron trajectories much longer than the 400\,fs used in the LAES simulations.
+To obtain information about the total number of elastic scattering events and the corresponding energy distribution (for details see the Methods section) Figure~\ref{fig:simulate_electrons}a shows the ratios of ejected electrons over time for different droplet sizes.
+It can be seen that the ratio of ejected electrons within the laser pulse duration (grey line in Figure~\ref{fig:simulate_electrons}a) depends strongly on the droplet size.
+The median value for the electron transit time through the liquid He layer, corresponding to an electron ejection ratio of 0.5, increases from 11\,fs for $R_\textrm{d}=32$\,\AA, to 20\,fs for $R_\textrm{d}=76$\,\AA, and to 164\,fs for $R_\textrm{d}=340$\,\AA.
+The simulated ratios of ejected electrons level off for the smaller droplets at $\sim85$\,\%, indicating that $\sim15$\,\% of the electrons have not left the droplet by the end of the simulated time window, although this value might be subject to uncertainty due to incomplete literature values for the differential scattering cross sections of very slow electrons\cite{sigma_webpage}.

-The mean number of scattering events within 25\,fs (Figure~\ref{fig:simulate_electrons}c) is predicted to increase with droplet size for all kinetic energies, eventually leveling off.
-Interestingly, in the biggest droplets 10\,eV electrons experience more collisions than 2\,eV electrons, because they propagate longer distances in larger droplets and thus undergo more collisions, despite their lower scattering cross section (Figure~\ref{fig:elements}d).